dacorvo/kaizouman.github.io/_posts/2018-07-24-simulating-spiking-neurons-with-tensorflow.md

 We again plot the neuron spikes for inhibitory (blue) and excitatory (yellow) neurons:

 ![Inhibitory and Excitatory spikes with recurrent connections](/images/posts/simulating_spiking_4.png)

+The addition of recurrent connections has drastically reduced the dispersion of the neuron spikes.